JSheare/TGF_and_glow_search_program/README.md

 - **'pickle' Mode** - This mode serializes and saves imported data for later use OR imports previously-serialized data.

-- **'skshort' Mode** - This mode skips the short event search algorithm (including trace filtering).
+- **'skshort' Mode** - This mode skips the short event search algorithm.

+- **'sktrace' Mode** - Thise mode skips the trace filtering algorithm.

 - **'skglow' Mode** - This mode skips the long event search algorithm.